statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 | Chal(n,s,p) | respond(s',S)      | Open(n+1)   | matches(S)   |
 |             |                    |             | s->s'        |

-This offers Alice a new strategy, applying `checkpoint(n, t, S)`, regardless of the current state.
+This offers Alice a new strategy, applying `checkpoint(n, t, S)`, regardless of the current adjudicator state.

 - Alice can call `checkpoint(n,t,S)` at any time with her most recent state,which has turn `n`
-- If this transaction gets recorded,it moves to `Open(n)`
+- If this transaction gets mined, it moves to `Open(n)`
 - The only valid actions from this point are
   - `checkpoint(m,S') >> Open(n) == Open(m)` for some `m > n`
   - `forceMove(m,s,p,S') >> Open(n) == Challenge(m,s,p)` for some `m > n`